Wanna know if you’re in the right place?

 Hi, my name is Darlene Hildebrandt

-Through my experience working with people just like you—helping them learn how to use their cameras, troubleshooting and solving their problems, and going out with them on workshops and tours—I’ve come to understand that many aspiring photographers have a lot of the same questions, issues and even fears.
+Through my experience working with people just like you, I’ve come to understand that many aspiring photographers have a lot of the same questions, issues, and even fears.

 I feel your pain, and I’m here to help!